Nathan-Furnal/dotemacs/README.md

 - `snippets` : additional mode-specific code snippets.

 - `lisp` : Lisp code, helper functions or useful pieces of code.
+  (empty of as now)

 - `package-quickstart.el` : is automatically generated so you shouldn't
 copy it.